songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Introduction

-How to select the model as a larger number of competing models in your analyses?
+How to choose the most parsimonious (best) model in a large set of competing models in your analyses?
 Using stepwise multiple regression, or the Information Theoretic Analysis?
 Whittingham *et al.* (2006) found 57% of 65 papers published in three leading ecological journals (*Ecology Letters*, *Journal of Applied Ecology*, and *Animal Behaviour*) used a stepwise approach.
-Although the stepwise regression includes several principal drawbacks, such as bias in parameter estimation, inconsistencies among model selection algorithms, an inherent problems of multiple hypothesis testing, and an inappropriate focus or reliance on a single best model, it is still widely used.
-For the detail mechanisms underlying these shortages of stepwise regression is not the scope of this paper.
-In this paper, I will introduce how to use the AIC for the model selection.
+Although the stepwise regression has several principal drawbacks, such as bias in parameter estimation, inconsistencies among model selection algorithms, an inherent problems of multiple hypothesis testing and an inappropriate focus or reliance on a single best model, it is still widely used.
+It is out the scope of this paper to detail these shortages of stepwise regression.
+In this paper, I will introduce how to use the AIC for model selection.

-The [Thousand Island Lake](http://sixf.org/en/pages/thousand-island-lake/)(hereafter, the Lake) locates at the western Zhejiang Province, eastern China.
+The [Thousand Island Lake](http://sixf.org/en/pages/thousand-island-lake/) (hereafter, the Lake) locates at the western Zhejiang Province, eastern China.
 It was created in 1959 by the construction of Xin'anjiang Dam.
-Flooding around 500 km^2, it formed 1078 islands with area > 0.25 ha at 108 m water-level, which is a natural experiment for the studying of island biogeography, and conservation biology.
-[Our group](http://mypage.zju.edu.cn/personnelCard/pingding) began to survey the bird communities since 2002, and now expanded to many biological categories, e.g. spiders, reptiles, amphibians, snakes, monkeys, insects, small mammals, butterflies and plants.
-It is a rapidly growing project and welcomes all the ecologists who have an interest to participate in.
-Just several months ago, I talked with the spider Dr. Wu in our group who has special interests in the spider researches, and discussed the possibility of analyzing the relationship between bird richness and fengshui.
-Yes, I know it is not easy to explain the word fengshui in English which is a special culture existing in Chinese history.
-Fengshui may be simply explained as good luck.
-For example, when someone was passed away, his/her family will try to find some place have good fengshui to build the tomb as hope he/she will have another good living place after died.
+Flooding around 500 km^2, it formed 1078 islands with area > 0.25 ha at 108 m water-level, which is a natural experiment for the studying of island biogeography and conservation biology.
+[Our group](http://mypage.zju.edu.cn/personnelCard/pingding) began to survey the bird communities since 2002, and now expands to many biological taxa, e.g., spiders, reptiles, amphibians, snakes, monkeys, insects, small mammals, butterflies and plants.
+It is an ongoing and growing project and we warmly welcome all scientists to join and collaborate in this project.
+Just several months ago, I talked with the spiderman Dr. Wu in our group who are the local expert on spiders, and discussed the possibility to analyze the relationship between bird richness and fengshui on our study islands.
+Yes, I know it is not easy to explain the notion *fengshui* in English which is one of the traditional Chinese culture.
+For simplicity, fengshui is analogous to *good luck*.
+For example, when someone has passed away, his/her family will try to find some place that have good fengshui to build the tomb and hope he/she will have another good living place after death.

-Here, I employed the method of model selection and multimodel inference to analyze the determinants of the bird richness and tomb occupancy on the islands.
-This paper addressed these questions: 1) What is the AIC?
+Here, I used the method of model selection and multimodel inference to analyze the determinants of the bird richness and tomb occupancy on the islands in the Lake.
+This paper addressed following questions: 1) What is the AIC?
 Does it mean the American International College?
-2) the key processes to run the multimodel inference.
-3) the determinants of the bird and tomb distribution on the islands.
+2) What are the key processes to run the multimodel inference?
+3) What are the determinants of the bird and tomb distribution on the islands in the Lake.

 ## Materials and Methods

 ### Study area and island attributes

-We sampled 40 islands randomly stratified across the area and isolation gradients at the Lake.Since 2002, many islands attributes were measured which are related to bird richness, including area, isolation, plant richness, habitat types, perimeter, perimeter to area ratio (PAR), shape index (SI), and elevation.
-I also imagined several island attributed that may relate to discover the tombs on the islands, such as convex, slope, aspect, Al, Si, and sand index.
+We sampled 40 islands randomly stratified across the area and isolation gradients in the Lake.
+We measured many island attributes that are related to bird richness in 2002, including area, isolation, plant richness, habitat types, perimeter, perimeter to area ratio (PAR), shape index (SI) and maximum elevation of each island.
+I also imagined several island attributes that may be related to robbing a grave on the islands, such as convex, slope, aspect, Al, Si, and sand index.

-The elements of Al and Si are the main substances of Kaolin clay which is a good kind of soil for waterproof.
-The index of sand means the possibility of building a tomb on the island, because it is impossible to find a tomb in the sand. pH value is an indicator of the organic meterials in the tomb.
-Other factors, e.g. SI, convex, slope and aspect are the key indicators for fengshui.
-For example, a mountain with a perfect circle, thick soil and high plant richness is the priority place to set a tomb.
+The elements of Al and Si are the main substances of Kaolin clay that is a good type of waterproof soil for tomb buildings.
+The sand index is an indicator of tomb occurrence on the island, because it is impossible to find a tomb in an area that is full of sand.
+The pH value is an indicator of organic materials in the tomb.
+Other factors, e.g. SI, convex, slope and aspect, are the useful indicators of fengshui.
+For example, a mountain with its shape in a perfect circle, with thick soil and high plant richness will be the priority place to set a tomb.

 ### AIC

-AIC(Akaika Information Criterion) is a measure of the relative quality of a statistical model, for a given set of data.
-AIC is founded on information entropy, so it does not provide a test of a model in the sense of testing a null hypothesis, i.e. AIC can tell nothing about the quality of the model in an absolute sense.
-If all the candidate models fit poorly, AIC will not give any warning of that.
+AIC (Akaika Information Criterion) measures the relative quality of a statistical model, for a given set of data.
+AIC is based on information entropy, so that it does not provide a test of a model, i.e. testing a null hypothesis.
+In this way, AIC can tell nothing about the quality of the model in an absolute sense.
+If all candidate models are fitted poorly, AIC will not give any warning of that.

 Basically, AIC is

 ![](http://sixf.org/files/images/2014/03/eq1.png)

-where *k* is the number of parameters in the statistical model, and *L* is the maximized value of the likelihood function for the estimated model.
-Several existing functions in R packages were already developed, such as `AIC` function in `stat` package, and `extractAIC` in `stats` package to calculate the AIC.
-If you would like to calculate AIC by yourself, it is also easy to make it.
-Suppose the variance of the model distributes is normal, and n is the number of sampling, RSS is the residual-sum-squares, so
+where *k* is the number of parameters in the model, *L* is the maximized value of the likelihood function of the model.
+Several existing functions in R packages were already developed, such as `AIC` function in `stat` package, and `extractAIC` in `stats` package to calculate the AIC values.
+If you would like to calculate the AIC values by yourself, it is also easy to make it.
+Suppose the variance of the model distributes is normal, and *n* is the number of sampling, *RSS* is the residual-sum-squares, so

 ![](http://sixf.org/files/images/2014/03/eq2.png)

 Given a set of candidate models for the data, the preferred model is the one with the minimum AIC value.
-Hence AIC not only rewards goodness of fit, but also includes a penalty that is an increasing function of the number of estimated parameters.
+Hence, AIC not only rewards goodness of fit, but also includes a penalty that is an increasing function of the number of estimated parameters.
 This penalty discourages overfitting.

-For the sample sizes (n/k < 40), the AIC is corrected by AICc (corrected AIC)
+When the sample size (*n*/*k*) < 40, the AIC is corrected by AICc (corrected AIC)

 ![](http://sixf.org/files/images/2014/03/eq3.png)

 where *n* denotes the sample size.
-Burnham & Anderson (2002) strongly recommend using AICc, rather than AIC, if *n* is small or *k* is larger.
-Since AICc converges to AIC as *n* gets large, AICc generally should be employed regardless (note: most of the contents in this section was borrowed from [Wikipeadia](http://en.wikipedia.org/wiki/Akaike_information_criterion), whereas there is a mistake in the Chinese version of this page as it cited the Burnham & Anderson's book as in 2004)
+Burnham & Anderson (2002) strongly recommend using AICc, rather than AIC when *n* is small or *k* is larger.
+Because AICc converges to AIC as *n* is being larger, AICc generally should be the first choice for model selection (Note: most of the contents in this section was borrowed from [Wikipeadia](http://en.wikipedia.org/wiki/Akaike_information_criterion), whereas the year of the Burnham & Anderson's book should be 2002, not 2004 as showed in the Chinese version of this page).

-If the overdispersion exists in the data, the QAIC would be a better choice, which is
+If the overdispersion exists in the data, the QAIC would be the better choice, which is

 ![](http://sixf.org/files/images/2014/03/eq4.png)

-$\hat{c}$ is the variance inflation factors, or the overdispersion coefficient.
+$\hat{c}$ is the variance inflation factor, or the overdispersion coefficient.
 If $\hat{c}$ > 1, the QAIC should be used.

 ### Calculating the model weights

-Once get all the AIC values for each model, then these models were sorted in the decreasing order of AIC. ∆AIC means the AIC of each model minus the smallest one.
+Once we calculated the AIC values for each model, these models were sorted in the decreasing order of AIC values. ∆AIC represents the AIC value of each model minus the smallest one in the set of models.
 The model weight, also called Akaika weight(*w<sub>i</sub>*), is calculated as

 ![](http://sixf.org/files/images/2014/03/eq5.png)

 where *w<sub>i</sub>* the weight of the *i*th model. *w<sub>i</sub>* ranges between 0 and 1, and the sum of them equals 1.
 The larger the model weights, the more possibilities to be the best "true" model.
-For example, if we get a model with the model weight *w<sub>2</sub>* of 0.31, indicating the probability of this model to be the best possible model is 31%.
+For example, if we have a model with the model weight *w<sub>2</sub>* of 0.31, indicating the probability of this model to be the best "true" model is 31%.

-The importance of each parameter can be calculated by the model weights, which add the weights of the model containing the parameter.
-After ranking the importance in the decreasing order, it is clear which parameter is the most important one.
+The relative importance of each parameter can be calculated by the model weights, which added the weights of the model containing the parameter.
+After ranking the importance in the decreasing order, it is clear which parameter has the largest importance.

-### Model selection uncertainity and multimodel inference
+### Model selection uncertainty and multimodel inference

-In practice, the result will be not so perfect as assumed.
-All the previous results were based on the assumption of ∆AIC > 2, meaning the AIC of second best model is larger 2 points than the smallest.
+In practice, the result will be not so perfect as expected.
+All previous results were based on the assumption of ∆AIC > 2, meaning the difference of the AIC between the first and second best model is more than 2.
 If ∆AIC > 2, it is safe to use the first model as the best model.
 If not, it means the first several competing models have substantially supports.
-So, how to deal with under this circumstance?
-The terminal weapon: model averaging.
+So, how to deal with this trick when ∆AIC of the first two best model < 2?
+The terminal weapon is model averaging.

-Once ∆AIC > 2 is a golden rule (Burnham & Anderson, 2002), whereas Anderson (2008) suggested it is better to conclude all the possible models UNLESS some models should be removed with confidence reasons.
-As the model with very small AIC values, which also have small model weights, so the model-averaged result will not be influenced a lot by such models.
-Suppose *Y<sup>^</sup>* is the observed dependent value, such as the bird richness or the occupancy of the tomb in my case, which is estimated as
+∆AIC > 2 is considered as a golden rule in model selection (Burnham & Anderson, 2002), however Anderson (2008) suggested it is better to include all candidate models into model selection UNLESS some models should be removed with confidence reasons.
+We know that models with low AIC values will also have low model weights, so the model-averaged result will not be influenced very much if these models were included.
+Suppose *Y<sup>^</sup>* is the observed dependent value, e.g. the bird richness or the occupancy of the tomb in this case, which is estimated as

 ![](http://sixf.org/files/images/2014/03/eq6.png)

-It means if you have nine candidate models, so there are nine model weights, and could calculate nine observes.
-The model-averaged prediction is calculated for each prediction multiply by its model weight,
+It means if you have nine candidate models, there are nine model weights, and could produce nine observes.
+The model-averaged prediction is the summed product of each prediction by its model weight,

 ![](http://sixf.org/files/images/2014/03/eq7.png)

-As similar as the model-averaged prediction, we can also get the model-averaged estimates of parameters.
+Similar as the model-averaged prediction, we can also calculate the model-averaged estimates of parameters.
 Suppose the estimate of the *i*th  parameter is *θ<sub>i</sub>*, it can be calculated directly from the model with the smallest AIC value if the ∆AIC > 2.
-Once ∆AIC < 2, the averaged estimate of parameter is given by
+If ∆AIC < 2, the averaged estimate of parameter is given by

 ![](http://sixf.org/files/images/2014/03/eq8.png)

-Then with the model weight, we obtained the unconditional variance estimate (Burnham & Anderson, 2002, p.162)
+With the model weight, we obtained the unconditional variance estimate (Burnham & Anderson, 2002, p.162)

 ![](http://sixf.org/files/images/2014/03/eq9.png)